What is acetaminophen with codeine overdose?

 Symptoms of acetaminophen with codeine overdose include:

-Call 911 or Poison Control and listen carefully to their instructions.
+Call 911 or the National Poison Control Center and listen carefully to their instructions.
 They may send emergency medical care.
 Someone who has overdosed on acetaminophen with codeine could be sent to the hospital.

 Hospital treatments include: